 Following Paul Bouman’s retirement in 1983 his successor, John Folkening, who served Grace Church for seventeen years as director of music (and who happened to be present at that first cantata in 1971 as a graduate student in church music at Concordia) continued the tradition.
 It continues today under the direction of Grace Cantor Michael D. Costello, who was called to Grace Church and School in 2007 and began serving in 2008.

 The Bach Cantata Vespers ministry has come to be seen by Grace Church as an important part of its program and as a means of outreach to the local musical community as well as the Lutheran community of greater Chicago.
-Those who attend find that the combination of inspiring music, a rich liturgy, the devotional atmosphere, and significant preaching feeds their spirit in a way that words alone cannot.
+Those who attend find that the combination of inspiring music, a rich liturgy, the devotional atmosphere, and significant preaching feeds their spirit in a deeply profound way.